Intellectual Property

 Respect for Other Companies’ IP Rights

-DENSO sees problems related to other companies’ IP rights as equally important as major quality problems that impact its corporate value.
+DENSO views problems related to other companies’ IP rights as equally important as major quality problems that impact its own corporate value.
 From the development stage, the Company examines the IP rights of other companies and has clearly defined internal rules, for which strict compliance is observed, to ensure that its products and services do not infringe on the IP rights of third parties.

 Prevention of Infringement of IP Rights by Third Parties

 DENSO takes appropriate and lawful steps to combat infringement of its IP rights by third parties.
 These measures are actively taken not only for patents but also, for example, against counterfeit products.

 There are many quality-related problems with counterfeit products, including with imitation trademarks, and there is the possibility that purchasing such a product in the belief that it was manufactured by DENSO could be detrimental to the purchaser.
-Since 2005, the Company has been engaging in activities to detect counterfeit products in cooperation with government and customs agencies as well as its overseas locations in North America, Europe, and China.
+Since 2005, the Company has been engaging in ongoing activities to detect counterfeit products in cooperation with government and customs agencies as well as its overseas locations in North America, Europe, and China.

 Future Initiatives